nderimx/WifiProtectionEval/README.md

 - `/etc/config/openvpn
 `myvpn` is arbitrary, and can be changed to anything, as long as it matches everywhere.
 ##### myvpn.auth
-This file contains username and password for the vpn connection (both look like hashes, and re seperated by a new line)
+This file contains username and password for the vpn connection (both look like hashes, and are seperated by a new line)

 ##### myvpn.ovpn
 This is the downloaded config file from your vpn prvider's download page.